banelemasuku270-tech/IT-support-portfolio/README.md

 - Checked power and cable connections
 - Removed and reseated RAM modules
-- Swapped SATA cables from the CD-ROM to the hard drive
+- Swapped SATA cables between the CD-ROM drive and hard drive to isolate a potential cable fault
 - Restarted the PC after each step to check for changes

 ![Troubleshooting](hardware-troubleshoot..PNG)